-This article includes discussion of Aicardi-Goutieres syndrome, familial encephalopathy with chronic CSF lymphocytosis, familial chilblain lupus, and pseudo-TORCH.
+This article includes discussion of Aicardi-Goutieres syndrome, familial encephalopathy with chronic CSF lymphocytosis, familial chilblain lupus, pseudo-TORCH, and Cree Indian encephalitis, all manifestations of a spectrum of inherited disorders based on inappropriate chronic production and attack on brain tissue by interferon alpha, which simulates chronic viral infection.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 • Mutations in any of 7 genes involved in removal of endogenous or infectious nucleic acids cause Aicardi-Goutieres syndrome (AGS 1-7).
 Most, but not all, causative mutations are recessive.

 • Failure to remove intracellular remnants of nucleic acid leads to stimulation of the innate and adaptive immune responses by the cytokine interferon alpha.
 The resulting inflammation, predominantly in the central nervous system, causes its symptoms.